Classification of 4d N=2 gauge theories: Defining data of gauge theories

 Let us first recall the structure of possibly non-UV-complete $\cN{=}2$ supersymmetric gauge theories.
 An $\cN{=}2$ supersymmetric gauge theory is specified by its gauge group and its hypermultiplets.
 The gauge group is given by where $G_i$ is either simple or $\U(1)$.
 In this paper we only distinguish the gauge sector up to its Lie algebra, and do not discuss its global structure and/or subtle theta angles associated to the choice of the line operators \cite{Gaiotto:2010be,Aharony:2013hda}.

 As for hypermultiplets, the basic ingredient is a half-hypermultiplet in a pseudo-real representation $R$.
 This consists of an $\cN{=}1$ chiral multiplet in the representation $R$.
 For a complex representation $R$, there is a standard pseudo-real structure on $R\oplus \bar R$.
 Then a half-hypermultiplet in $R\oplus \bar R$ is called a (full) hypermultiplet in the representation $R$.
 This consists of a pair of $\cN{=}1$ chiral multiplets, one in the representation $R$ and another in the complex conjugate representation $\bar R$.
+Half-hypermultiplets were first introduced in \cite{Ferrara:1981ep,deWit:1983rz}.

 Let us say that we have half hypermultiplets in the representation where

 with $R_{i,a}$ being an irreducible complex representation of $G_i$. $ R_{i,a}$ can be a trivial one-dimensional representation.
 When $R_a$ is pseudo-real, it can appear alone.
 This is equivalent to the condition that an odd number of $R_{i,a}$ are pseudo-real and other $R_{i,a}$ are strictly real.
 Otherwise, there should be another index $b\neq a$ such that $R_{a}=\bar R_{b}$ to form a full hypermultiplet.
 Thus we can organize the hypermultiplet representations as follows: where $x$ runs over proper half-hypermultiplets and $y$ runs over full hypermultiplets.
 For each $y$, we can turn on $\cN{=}2$ supersymmetric mass terms.
 As it does not affect the UV behavior of the theories, we do not discuss them further, unless absolutely necessary.